delphix/dcs-for-azure-templates/dcsazure_Cassandra_to_Cassandra_discovery_pl/README.md

 * `P_CASSANDRA_CONTACT_POINTS` - String - Hostname or IP address(es) of the Cassandra node(s) used to establish the initial connection to the cluster.
 * `P_CASSANDRA_PORT` - Int - Port number on which the Cassandra service is listening.
-* `P_CASSANDRA_USERNAME` - String - Username used to authenticate against the Cassandra cluster.
 * `P_CASSANDRA_KEYSPACE` - String - Cassandra keyspace that contains the target table.
 * `P_CASSANDRA_TABLE` - String - Name of the Cassandra table to be read from or written to.
 * `P_CASSANDRA_PREFERRED_NODE` - String - Preferred Cassandra node (IP or hostname) for node-specific read or write operations.